morarez/Job-Advisor/README.md

 ### **JobAdvisor**

 JobAdvisor is an employment application for job opportunities.
-Job seekers can search jobs, manage their profile and resume, and save jobs.
-Employers can publish job offers, manage their profile and search for users with certain skills.
+Job seekers can search jobs, manage their profile, save jobs and follow companies.
+Employers can publish job offers and search for users with certain skills.

+### **Credits**

+Designed and developed by Morteza Arezoumandan, Erica Dallatomasina and Leena Aizdi